bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *I am doomed!*

 That was about all going through Adrex' mind, as the implications sank in.
-He couldn't get out of it, and now he had to watch out for some crazy people.
+He couldn't get out of it, and now he had to watch out for some crazy people as well.

 Although dragonborns' facial expression are less visible than most other creatures, Yurgunn apparently had no trouble seeing them.
 Maybe it was his eyes than had turned red, or the two lines of salty water than ran from his chins, as he quietly sat there, heaving for air, starring at the notebook which in minutes had torn the world around him apart.

 As she stood, and put her arms around him for comfort, a high pitched sound could be heard from Adrex:

-"Please don't shout", followed by a very heavy breath, as his eyes closed, and his chest started to jerk up and down.
+"Please don't shout", he whispered, followed by a very heavy breath, as his eyes closed, and his chest started to jerk up and down.

 "I won't, Adri'", she said as she rubbed her hand on his back.

-"I'm so sorry, Yurgunn" he finally let out, as the sobs became audible, and he buried his face in his hands, unable to hold back his fears.
+"I'm so sorry, Yurgunn" he finally let out, as the sobs became audible, and he buried his face in his hands, unable to hold back his tears.

 Although it didn't last last, and it after a few seconds became more like a whimper, Adrex had suddenly found some determination, as his breathing became more consistent.